Questions tagged [jet-engine]

 views

-What’s the difference between a compressor stall and a surge from the cockpit?
+How would you know the difference between a compressor stall and a surge based on indications in the cockpit?

 I understand the difference between a compressor stall and surge.